CHANHaochengZhang/img2latex/README.md

 This is still in developing.
 So it may have some bugs or issues.
 If you find one or want new features, please tell me.

 ## Usage
-You can delay it in another device.
+You can delay it in other device.

 First, you need install [Ollama](https://ollama.com/).
 It doesn't matter that you use in Docker container or in host, because I use cURL, rather than Python package `ollama`.
 >Now I use [llama3.2-vision](https://ollama.com/library/llama3.2-vision) to implement this tool.
 I will finetune a model or find a better model to do it, you can know why in "Performance".